 Battling doubts that made me question if anyone enjoyed my writing, whether my creativity was subpar, or if I could live up to this recognition filled the start of the next year.
 But I couldn’t sit there in my doubts, frankly I got annoyed enough that I decided to kick my butt in gear.
 I doubled-down and began investing in le blog – developing photography and editing skills to make an appealing visual narrative and a recognizable style.
 I navigated my collaborations with brands and partners and walked away from those opportunities that did not sit right with me or reflect my audience.
 (I can promise for example to NEVER partner with any ‘skinny’ teas or anything else that preys on women’s insecurities).
 I learned how to balance sponsored and organic content as a girl has to pay her bills, but I also need creative freedom and aim to feel relatable to my audience.
 Basically, if I ever start to sound like an infomercial, someone please reach through the internet and slap me.

 Investing in myself is an ongoing process.
 I take pride in the fact that my most read blog post in 2018 was a partnership with a Parisian tour group operator, showing an in-depth guide to the city I called home for a year.
 In May I spent several weeks burning the midnight oil to transfer my site to self-hosting.
 The relaunched platform is beautiful and makes me do a happy dance every time I post.
-Over the summer, I attended a blogging conference in London, networking and making connections to other entrepreneurs in the industry.
+Over the summer, I attended a blogging conference in London, networking and making connections with other entrepreneurs in the industry.
 Capping out the year with a number of collaborations and long running campaigns with brands that I had long admired felt like coming full circle.
-Weaving their strands into my own brand story, in the story I was telling and sharing with, you my lovely audience, is the best moment I’ve had blogging to date.
+Weaving their strands into my own brand story, in the story I was telling and sharing with you, my lovely audience, is the best moment I’ve had blogging to date.

 The fear of being an imposter faded away with the realization that I was succeeding, while being unique and true to my personal brand.
 Now the frustrations and anxieties of running my own small business are tempered with faith, in myself and in my brand.
 I understand that the “Girl on the Go” tagline I’ve developed means that I had the grace of not always knowing what the future holds.
 Neither do you, the beautiful, badass young women that make up my audience.
 Overcoming this fear made me not only more empathic to all of you babes, but also confident in the authenticity, originality and value of my story, my style, my brand.